 Now, this article isn’t meant to be political nor support any political party or platform, but if you have any concerns about the future of your local dwelling you should consider exercising your right to vote (if you are eligible).

-It’s easy to complain about the direction your city, province, state and country is being lead and who is leading them.
-There are many complicated issues society faces and rarely simple solutions, which often leaves us feeling frustrated, divided and occasionally just plain apathetic.
+It’s easy to complain about the direction of your city, province, state, and country is being led and who is leading them.
+There are many complicated issues society faces and rarely simple solutions, which often leave us feeling frustrated, divided and occasionally just plain apathetic.
 But it’s important to remember that you can have an impact and there are many things you can do to get involved and make a difference.
 For starters, you can vote!

-Voting creates change.
-Through voting in officials championing civil rights and environmental awareness we have truly made a positive difference in our lives and the world we live.
+- Through voting in officials championing civil rights and environmental awareness, we have truly made a positive difference in our lives and the world we live in.

 Avoid the agony of blisters and make a decision that could help change your future for the better.
 Go vote!
 There has never been a better time.

-Follow these links on how to register to vote in both the Canada and the US:
+Follow these links on how to register to vote in both Canada and the US: